kayuni3/predictivemodeling_ML/README.md

 For example, I
 * Removed patients that were no longer with us using their discharge id
-* created additional columns to make age and number of previous readmissions integar values instead of strings
+* Created additional columns to make age and number of previous readmissions integar values instead of strings

 I then created tables for my analysis to find possible indicators using Pyspark SQL functions with basic SQL syntax.
 Once my tables were created I was able to create visualizations to identify trends.